Artefact2/libxm/README.md

 libxm
 =====

 A small XM (FastTracker II Extended Module) player library.
+Main
+features:

+* Small size in mind; many features can be disabled at compile-time, or are optimized out by the compiler if not used.

-Designed for easy integration in demos and such, and provides timing functions for easy sync against specific instruments, samples or channels.
+* Timing functions for synchronising against specific instruments, samples or channels.

+* Samples can be loaded and altered at run-time, making it possible to use libxm with softsynths or other real-time signal processors.

 Written in C11 and released under the WTFPL license, version 2.